vijayboopathy/book-puppet-fundamentals/manuscript/chapter4-resources_and_manifests.md

 ~~~~~~~

 Where,

-:TYPE      : System entity to manage
+: TYPE      : System entity to manage
-:TITLE     : Instance of that entity
+: TITLE     : Instance of that entity
-:STATE     : Desired state of the entity
+: STATE     : Desired state of the entity
-:ATTRIBUTE : Property / Characteristic of the entity to be managed
+: ATTRIBUTE : Property / Characteristic of the entity to be managed
-:VALUE     : Value of the attribute
+: VALUE     : Value of the attribute

 * Rules
   * Description of the type is enclosed in { }
   * Just like json, each Attribute ends with a comma (,) except for last one
   * Attributed and values are separated by fat arrow ( => )>

-{title="User Resource with Puppet", lang=puppet, linenos=off}
+{title="Puppet Resource Example - User", lang=puppet, linenos=off}
 ~~~~~~~
 user { 'sachin':
   ensure => present,